Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 Although, Electrical Conductivity is not the Section 82 parameter.
 It was prioritized in this framework as it typically responds the fastest during unexpected events, making it a reliable early indicator for anomaly detection.

-### Multiparameter data set acquisition (Note that, the model ingest the data incrementally point by point)